NeorageMX/NeorageMX/README.md

 - 👋 Hi, I’m @NeorageMX
-- 👀 I’m interested in C# and UFOs
+- 👀 I’m interested in C#, .Net and UFOs
 - 🌱 I’m currently learning GitHub
 - 💞️ I'm looking to collaborate with the planet Earth.
 - 📫 How to reach me?
 R: @NeorageMX Anywehre.